 Prayer was an essential part in the founding of our Nation beginning with the Pilgrims in 1620.
 Four of the original 13 English colonies were specifically chartered for religious freedom, as a refuge from religious persecution: Plymouth Colony, Massachusetts, Providence, Rhode Island, Maryland, and Pennsylvania.
 Our Founding Fathers were men of great faith, as shown in early American writings.
-One such document is the Proclamation of the National Day of Humiliation, Fasting, and Prayer of the Second Continental Congress of June 12, 1775, setting aside July 20, 1775 for such a day.
+One such document is the Proclamation of the National Day of Humiliation, Fasting, and Prayer of the Second Continental Congress of June 12, 1775, setting aside July 20, 1775 for such a day to "confess our sins" and "implore his merciful interposition."
 This Proclamation was issued shortly after the Battles of Lexington and Concord, when the War of American Independence had just begun.
 This was the first National Day of Prayer.
 Note the conciliatory language towards Britain as compared to the Second National Day of Prayer.
-This pages includes the 1775 and 1776 National Days of Humiliation, Fasting, and Prayer.
+This page includes the 1775 and 1776 National Days of Humiliation, Fasting, and Prayer.

-There was a Proclamation of a second National Day of Humiliation, Fasting, and Prayer of the Second Continental Congress of March 16, 1776, setting aside May 17, 1776 for such a day.
+There was a Proclamation of a second National Day of Humiliation, Fasting, and Prayer of the Second Continental Congress of March 16, 1776, setting aside May 17, 1776 for "true penitence of heart" on such a day.
 This document is published in the Journals of the Continental Congress, and signed by John Hancock, President of the Congress, and affirmed by Charles Thomson, Secretary.
 Jesus Christ is clearly cited within the text.
 This document is published in the Journals of the Continental Congress, and signed by John Hancock, President of the Congress, and affirmed by Charles Thomson, Secretary.
 Our Christian Heritage is clearly evident in this Proclamation.

 Many of us do not turn to God until we become overwhelmed with misfortune or tragedy, and that appears true collectively for our Nation.
 It took the 1861-1865 Civil War for the USA to emphasize God in public.
 President Abraham Lincoln declared two National Days of Prayer, on August 12, 1861 and March 30, 1863.
 He also had the Mint release the first coins with the inscription In God We Trust in 1864.